vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It's not possible to cancel the remaining reservation after a partial capture through Vipps, but when the payment is confirmed in the bank (normally 2-3 days later), the money will automatically be available to the customer.

+## Is it possible for a merchant to pay a Vipps user?

+No, Vipps has no functionality for paying to a Vipps user.

 ## Is there an API for retrieving information about a Vipps user?